david-millett/minecreeper/README.md

 ### Step 1 - Initialising the game

 As each of these functions needed to handle quite a lot of actions, I broke each of them down into smaller steps of individual helper functions.
-This allowed these main functions to look neater and more organised.
+This allowed these main functions to look neater and more organised, but also gave me a logical step-by-step method of adding each function.

-For example, my `init()` function is comprised completely of helper functions that each perform their own individual task:
+My `init()` function is comprised completely of helper functions that each perform their own individual task:

 ```JavaScript
 const init = () => {